ShaulLavo/Code-Editor/README.md

-## Project Description

-Web-based code editor focusing on local-first development.
-Currently implemented with Solid JS, planning to incorporate collaborative features, Replicache, and SST in future versions.
+# Code Editor Component with Solid JS and CodeMirror

+A streamlined web-based code editor component, leveraging the power of Solid JS and CodeMirror for an efficient and interactive coding experience.

 ## Current Implementation

-- Framework: Solid JS
+- **Framework**: Solid JS
-- Primary Feature: Code Editing
+- **Primary Feature**: Code Editing
-- Deployment: Web-based platform
+- **Deployment**: Web-based component
-- Architecture: Client-side execution with local data handling
+- **Architecture**: Focuses solely on providing a code editor interface without local data handling complexities.

-## Future Enhancements

-- Collaborative Editing: Implementing real-time, multi-user editing capabilities.
-- Replicache Integration: For offline functionality and seamless data synchronization.
-- SST : Implementing SST for streamlined development and deployment on AWS.

 ## Installation and Setup

-1. Clone the repository: `git clone https://github.com/ShaulLavo/Code-Editor.git`
+Integrating the Code Editor into your project is now simpler with NPM.
+Follow these steps:

-2. Install dependencies: `npm install`
+1. Install the package: `npm install solidjs-editor`
-3. Start the development server: `npm run dev`
-4. Access the editor at `localhost:3000`
+2. Import it into your project as needed.

 ## Contribution Guidelines